Table

 2. Pursuing His Healing Love and Saving Power

-We’re choosing truthful relationships over shame-driven superficiality.
 When we set aside our masks and are real with one another in God’s presence, he brings healing and freedom.
 In that place, we discover we are fully known and deeply loved.
-As we share stories and invite each other to trust the good news of Jesus’s gospel and live it out together, we will experience the power of his salvation in our midst.
+As we pray, share stories, and invite each other to live in the light of Jesus’s gospel, we will experience the power of his salvation in our midst.

 3. Cultivating Missional Hearts